lmorg/murex/docs/commands/pt.md

 ## Description

 Pipe telemetry, `pt`, writes statistics about the pipeline.
-The telemetry is written directly to the OS's STDERR so to preserved the pipeline.
+The telemetry is written directly to the OS's stderr so to preserved the pipeline.

 ## Usage